algorithmiaio/model-deployment/githubactions_deploy_algorithmia/README.md

 ## Step 4: Set up a Workflow on your GitHub Repo

 Now click on the "Actions" tab at the top of your repository.
-If you see a screen entitled "Get Started With Github Actions", click the button under "Python package".
+If you see a screen entitled "Get Started With Github Actions", click the button under "Simple workflow".
 Otherwise, click "Add a new workflow" on the left.

 ![Add a new workflow](images/get_started_with_gh_actions.png)